Christina-na/cse15l-lab-reports/index.md

 * The output is an error because the "cd" command expects a directory path, not a file path.

-2. “ls” command
+## “ls” command

-   a.
-With no argument
+1. With no argument

 ```
 [user@sahara ~]$ ls